-Financial assets consist of amount due from related parties and aloan to a related party.
-Financial liabilities consist of accrued expenses, amount due to related parties and loan from related parties.
+Financial assets consist of amount due from related parties, loan to related parties and other receivables.
+Financial liabilities consist of accrued expenses, amount due to related parties and loan from a related party.

 The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.